RAC Modern Slavery Statement

 Modern Slavery Policy

 Our Modern Slavery Policy confirms we will not tolerate or condone abuses of human rights within our business and will take seriously any allegations relating to breaches of human rights.
-Our Modern Slavery Policy is an internal resource with user friendly guidance on the types of risks we should be identifying as an organisation, what steps can be taken to address these risks, and how to raise a concern.
+It is an internal resource with user friendly guidance on the types of risks we should be identifying as an organisation, what steps can be taken to address these risks, and how to raise a concern.
 The policy is clear on the individual responsibilities of RAC colleagues and ensures we take collective corporate responsibility.
 The policy also reflects our commitment to acting ethically, with integrity and implementing and enforcing our policy across all our business relationships.

 Human Rights Policy

 Our Human Rights Policy further enhances our approach, by stating our commitment to safeguarding human rights throughout our business and supply chain.
 It incorporates the United Nations Guiding Principles on Business and Human Rights and the International Labour Organisation’s Declaration on Fundamental Principles and Rights at Work.
-This ensures RAC and our suppliers’ employees are treated fairly, with respect and dignity.
+This ensures RAC’s and our suppliers’ employees are treated fairly, with respect and dignity.
 It further underpins our Modern Slavery Policy by re-iterating our commitment to prevent all forms of forced labour and human trafficking.

 RAC Code of Conduct

-Our Code of Conduct sets out our minimum expectations on how colleagues conduct themselves at work and reiterates RAC’s values.
+Our Code of Conduct sets out our minimum expectations on how colleagues conduct themselves at work and re-emphasises RAC’s values.
 RAC requires all its people to “Own It”, taking responsibility for their actions in all aspects of their work which includes taking responsibility to report any suspected wrongdoing.
 We ask our colleagues to “Handle it Together”, ensuring there is a zero-tolerance attitude to unlawful or discriminatory behaviour and a requirement to promote our principles of transparency, honesty, and operating in an ethical manner.

-Breaches of our Code of conduct carry potential disciplinary sanctions for RAC employees.
+Breaches of our Code of Conduct carry potential disciplinary sanctions for RAC employees.
 Conversely, employees are incentivised to comply with the Code of Conduct through RAC’s reward structure.

 Code of Conduct for Suppliers